Revelmonger/HID-Scripts/icon-packages/README.md

-The following folders contain autorun files and associated icons to change the name and icon of the device when connected.
+Folders containing autorun files and associated icons to change the name and icon of the device while connected.